-In my photographic project, UNDER ERASURE, I consciously avoided depicting political graffiti.
+In my photographic project, UNDER ERASURE, I consciously avoided depicting the political slogans per se.
 My work highlights a process, not the actual associated expressions.
 The sayings and slogans, that mostly appear overnight, and seemingly out of nowhere, are constantly evolving and changing.
 Some graffito would have new words added, others would have parts of the sentence crossed out or overwritten during a demonstration.
 A palimpsest emerges on the walls; an ebb and flow of political ideas encompassing cross-references, appropriations and corrections.

-Then suddenly the writings and images disappear from the world: persons or groups offended by illegal writing on walls, reach for their paint-brushes and cover over the slogans and images with an opaque wall paint.
+Then suddenly the writings disappear from the world: persons (or groups) offended by illegal writing on walls, reach for their paint-brushes and cover over the slogans and images with an opaque wall paint.
 The attempt is to restore the unsullied condition of a clean wall.
-This impulse to restore is in the focus of UNDER ERASURE.
+The irony of the impulse to restore is in the focus of UNDER ERASURE.
 Which narratives operate covertly under the idea of a “clean city” and to what extent are they prescribed by the aesthetic canon of urban planners and architects?